raghuu045/Getting-and-Cleaning-Data/README.md

 3. Descriptive name for every column.
 4. Descriptive activity names for the Activity column.
 5. Data combined from both training and test datasets.
-6. Summarized information on each measurement for each subject and each activity.
+6. Summarized information.
+Average on each measurement for each subject and each activity.